Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 Blue Jeans Inspired Names for Male Dogs

-Calvin - Calvin Klein took blue jeans to a new height in fashion with his Brooke Shields ad campaign of the 1970s.
-Name your dog Calvin, and nothing will come between you and your Calvin.
+- Calvin: Calvin Klein took blue jeans to a new height in fashion with his Brooke Shields ad campaign of the 1970s.
+Name your dog Calvin, and nothing will come between you two.

-Diesel - Brand of blue jeans and casual wear, and the adopted stage name of tough guy Vin Diesel, born Mark Sinclair.
+- Diesel: A brand of blue jeans and casual wear, and the adopted stage name of tough guy Vin Diesel (born Mark Sinclair).

-Levi - Levi Strauss originated the blue jean, and his first name is now synonymous with denim.
+- Levi: Levi Strauss founded the first company to manufacture blue jeans, and his first name is now synonymous with denim.

 Female Puppy Names Inspired by Blue Flowers